 It is a falsehood to believe when choosing to make a mind shift, one’s behaviors and lifestyle can stay in the status quo.
 Obviously, in order to live a life in the glow, one must choose to embrace all of it, not just pieces that fill certain gaps in one’s life.
 Letting go of certain elements of one’s life is very challenging to do, if not a mere arduous journey to aspire to when wanting to become holistic, happy, transformed, and healed after choosing to live in the glow.
 The task takes tremendous perseverance and a resilient spirit of the heart in order to shed the addictions, the torture, pain, trauma, abuse, and years of mental anguish of shame, guilt, distrust, and depression.

-I am here, to guide and assist you so when you choose to live “in the glow”, it will be a healthy lifestyle choice, where new habits are formed, especially when it comes to nutrition and fitness.
-Your body is all interconnected, so What You Eat, is Really WHO AND WHAT YOU ARE!
-Furthermore, FITNESS increases the chance of getting to your destination in a stronger, healthier, and more energetic way!
-What people see on the outside of you, is literally a mirror image of the inside of what you ingested over time.
+FITNESS increases the chance of getting to your destination in a stronger, healthier, and more energetic way!
+What people see on the outside of you is literally a mirror image of the inside of what you ingested over time.
 This encompasses your glow, the energy that flames your enthusiasm, your positive attitude, a mind shift of inspiring perspectives, and the choices you make in living a healthy lifestyle.
-So what are you waiting for Love Bubbles???😍 Get out there and JUST DO IT!✅
+So what are you waiting for Love Bubbles?
+Get out there and JUST DO IT!✅

-While at Whitworth, I took biochemistry, and I learned about how the body chemically changes at the molecular level with the proteins, lipids, and organelles, especially when fighting off a cold, etc. This is important because everything in your body happens at the molecular level.
-When we eat poorly, the molecules can’t talk to each other, fight off viruses, bacteria, and can’t keep your body running smoothly for energy, building bones, skin, neurons, synapses, and develop healing antibodies for fighting off toxic cells, bacteria, and/or viruses in the blood.
-This is critical for the cells and organs to function seamlessly, our bodies must function like a well oiled machine.
-During my anatomy and physiology courses, I learned, beyond a shadow of a doubt, what foods you put in your mouth truly mirror how well your body will work for you!
+While at Whitworth, I took biochemistry and learned how the body chemically changes at the molecular level with the proteins, lipids, and organelles, especially when fighting off a cold, etc. This is critical because everything in your body happens at the molecular level.
+When we eat poorly, the molecules can’t talk to each other to fight off viruses and bacteria.
+They can’t keep your body running smoothly for energy, building bones, skin, neurons, synapses, and develop healing antibodies for fighting off toxic cells, bacteria, and/or viruses in the blood.
+In order for the cells and organs to function seamlessly, our bodies must function like a well oiled machine.
+During my anatomy and physiology courses, I learned what foods you put in your mouth truly mirror how well your body will work for you.
 We are perfectly made and everything inside of us works in harmony to each of the systems in our body.

-As those whom have been through trauma and/or abuse, our instincts automatically turn to fight or flight mode when buttons or triggers are pressed.
-Post traumatic stress disorder has many forms, and the reactions it sends throughout our bodies can be as unique as a finger print.
-Our minds cannot process sometimes quickly enough how to respond to these sudden events, so our body tries to persevere on auto pilot all on its own accord, not realizing how the body’s trauma has influenced the brain’s mechanisms in trying to follow through with its seamless orders.
-We can get confused, have flashbacks, become paralyzed with fear, and desperate for understanding in how to find a way out.
-Even at night time, during our sleep, nightmares may wake us, as we relive horrific manifestations of the experiences we had in reality, only to wake up to find, it was only a nightmare.
-Yet, the mind stores unresolved memories within the subconscious that reminds us that there is still healing and recovery needing to be done before we can let go and move on to live in the glow…💫
+Our instincts automatically turn to fight, flight, or freeze mode when buttons or triggers are pressed.
+Post traumatic stress disorder has many forms, and the reactions sent throughout our bodies can be as unique as our finger prints.
+Our minds cannot process quickly enough how to respond to these sudden turn of events, therefore our bodies try to react on auto pilot, not realizing the body’s trauma has influenced how the brain’s response system is triggered.
+We become confused, have flashbacks, are paralyzed with fear, and desperately want to find a way out.
+At night time, during our sleep, nightmares may wake us, as we relive horrific manifestations of the experiences we had in reality, only to awaken to find it was only a nightmare.
+The mind stores unresolved memories within the subconscious that reminds us that there is still healing and recovery within us before we can let go and move on to live in the glow…

 Nutrition plays a huge part in supporting our mind, body and spiritual connection to each other when trying to let go of past events to heal and recover.
 I learned of this while examining the body’s of healthy and unhealthy cadavers while reviewing parts of the body during an anatomy class.
 Eating nutritiously and how it impacts one’s organs, cannot be overstated as when we were shown a brain immensely damaged by alcohol, as well as the liver.
 The magnitude of damage is remarkable!